samnoh/cliboards/README.md

-# CLI-boards
+# cliboards

-> Surf online communities on CLI
+> Surf your online communities on CLI

 ### Why?